 Across the parking lot from the Airborne & Special Operations Museum, you’ll find the North Carolina Veteran’s Park which is a must stop.
 It’s also free.

-TIP: This museum appears to get very busy.
+TIP: This museum can get very busy.
 Arrive early in the morning to avoid the majority of the crowds.

 North Carolina Veterans Park

-The Visitor Center is undergoing repairs due to the hurricane and was closed during my visit, but that shouldn’t stop anyone from strolling the grounds.
 This beautiful and solemn park recognizes every branch of the military through incredible and moving memorials.
 Highlights include bronze sculptures of the hands of over 100 veterans from North Carolina.
-If you peek through the window of the Visitor Center, you’ll catch a glimpse of the chandelier that is made of over 33,500 dog tags.
+The Visitor Center features a chandelier that is made of over 33,500 dog tags.

 Fayetteville Area Transportation & Local History Museum

-This area museum is housed in two buildings and you won’t want to miss either.
-The main building, housed in a restored 1890 Cape Fear and Yadkin Valley Railroad Depot has two floors of exhibits that span from local history and an interactive steamboat exhibit to a temporary exhibit on death and dying.
+The main building, housed in a restored 1890 Cape Fear and Yadkin Valley Railroad Depot, has two floors of exhibits that span from local history and an interactive steamboat exhibit to a temporary exhibit on death and dying.
 The annex next door highlights a 1920’s restored gas station and 1880’s steam pump engine.

 On Saturday mornings, you’ll find a farmer’s market outside the museum doors with pies, breads, teas and fresh produce when in season.